BerkWerk/Fractals-and-LangtonsAnt/README.md

 ### Progress
 I was not able to find a library that worked for the combination of these 2 boards.
-After further research I found this github repository: https://github.com/LePoloni/Texas-LaunchPad-and-BoosterPack-MK-II
+After further research I managed to find this repository on github:

+https://github.com/LePoloni/Texas-LaunchPad-and-BoosterPack-MK-II

 During the process I also tried some Energia Demo programs and rewrote some of the C++ Energia code into C.